How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 How to reheat rice

-You can reheat rice in the microwave in increments of 30 seconds until warm, and cover it with a damp paper towel so the rice does not dry out.
-Reheat in the oven place cooked rice into a baking dish add a small amount of water and cover with aluminum foil.
-For best results bake on low heat for 10 minutes removing the dish to test the heat stir with a wooden spoon.
+You can reheat rice in the microwave in increments of 30 seconds until warm and cover it with a damp paper towel so the rice does not dry out.
+Reheat in the oven, place cooked rice into a baking dish, add a small amount of water, and cover with aluminum foil.
+For best results, bake on low heat for 10 minutes, removing the dish to test the heat and stirring with a wooden spoon.
 Return if more heat is required.

-See my in-depth article that shows you how to successfully reheat all types of leftover rice.
+See my in-depth article that shows you how to reheat all types of leftover rice successfully.

 Should I Rinse Rice Before Cooking

-Yes, you should rinse rice prior to cooking.
-Rinsing the rice helps to remove excess starch, which can make the cooked rice sticky.
+Yes, you should rinse rice before cooking.
+Washed rice helps remove excess starch, making the cooked rice sticky.
 It also helps to remove any dirt or dust that might be on the surface of the grains.

-To rinse your rice, place it in a fine-mesh strainer and run cold water over it until the water runs clear.
+To rinse your rice, place it in a fine-mesh strainer and run cold water over it until it clears.
 Drain the rinsed rice in a colander before using it for cooking.

 Update!!!